-40 Raising meeting house frames could be a very dangerous endeavor.
+41 Raising meeting house frames could be a very dangerous endeavor.
 In 1773, a beam broke during the raising in Wilton, killing five men and crippling many others (Hopkins, 22).

-The Greenfield Meetinghouse had a very different exterior appearance in 1795 to 1796.
-The Meetinghouse was constructed as a second-period barn meetinghouse with an original layout and general form that was typical of a Reformed meetinghouse of the Revolutionary War era.
-"Out of an estimated 1,155 structures built during the second-period architectural style (roughly between 1699 and 1820), about 190 remain - a survival rate of a little more than 16 percent".
-Though the earliest Colonial meetinghouses were of a square (or nearly square) plan that is often referred to as a "four square", the second-period meetinghouses were often built to resemble large barns or houses in overall shape.
-Like the contemporary Georgian and Federal houses, meetinghouses were usually side-gabled and windows were usually five or seven-ranked.
+Revolutionary War era.
+"Out of an estimated 1,155 structures built [in new England] during the second-period architectural style (roughly between 1699 and 1820), about 190 remain - a survival rate of a little more than 16 percent."
+Though the earliest Colonial meetinghouses were of a square (or nearly square) plan that is often referred to as a "four square," the second-period meetinghouses were often built to resemble large barns or houses in overall shape.
+Like the contemporary Georgian and Federal houses, these meetinghouses were usually side-gabled, and windows were usually five or seven-ranked.
 Paneled doors were located at the center of the façade, beneath a decorative crown supported by pilasters.
-Windows were just below the cornice, which was often decorated with dentil moldings.
-As was common practice in construction, the inhabitants of Greenfield copied a pattern established by an existing structure in a neighboring town - the Temple meetinghouse constructed nine miles distant.42 When it was constructed, the Greenfield Meetinghouse was almost square in floor plan and did not have the vestibule (now at the south end) nor a bell tower (Figure I-4).
+Windows were double-hung with 9 or 12 panes per sash and were set in rigid symmetry.
+Second-floor windows were just below the cornice, which was often decorated with dentil moldings.
+As was common practice in construction, the inhabitants of Greenfield copied a pattern established by an existing structure in a neighboring town - the Temple meetinghouse constructed nine miles distant.43

+When it was constructed, the Greenfield Meetinghouse was almost square in floor plan and did not have the vestibule (now at the south end) or a bell tower (Figure I-4).
 Instead, the Meetinghouse had a side-gable roof with ridge pole oriented approximately east-west.
-The primary entrance was in the center of the long three-bay façade and opened south onto the Common, as was typical of the dominant regional building tradition.
+The primary entrance was in the center of the façade and opened south onto the Common, as was typical of the dominant regional building tradition.
 The building had a twin-porch layout with exterior porches at the gable ends that sheltered stairs to the gallery level.
 Each porch had "two doors of entrance in each."
 Having stairways to the second-floor gallery level of the meetinghouse allowed for greater interior capacity, allowing additional space for pews.
 The twin-porch layout was very common, particularly along the Contoocook River Valley between 1772 and 1804.
 "So densely concentrated was the style that at the beginning of the nineteenth century it was possible to ride north from Brookline [NH] to Bridgewater and pass through seventeen contiguous towns and see sixteen twin-porch meetinghouses."

-41 Peter Benes, Meetinghouses of Early New England (Amherst & Boston, MA: University of Massachusetts Press, 2012), 5.
-42 David M. Edkins for the Southwest Regional Planning Commission, "National Register of Historic Places Inventory - Nomination Form for the Greenfield Meeting House" (1983), 4.
+42 Peter Benes, Meetinghouses of Early New England (Amherst & Boston, MA: University of Massachusetts Press, 2012), 5.

+43 David M. Edkins for the Southwest Regional Planning Commission, "National Register of Historic Places Inventory - Nomination Form for the Greenfield Meeting House" (1983), 4.
 Edkins mistakenly identified the Temple Meetinghouse as having been constructed in 1769-71.
 The building was built in 1781 (Benes, Meetinghouses of Early New England, 324).
-43 Hopkins, 22-23.